 “Have you downloaded our mobile app?”

-“Have you recognised a colleague lately?”
+“Have you recognized a colleague lately?”

 Administrators can also target specific employee segments through other communication tool integrations, such as banner messages on TV monitors in a team’s work area.

 We’ve mentioned throughout this guide that your solution should be tailored to the outcomes you desire.
 Here’s how you track and measure those outcomes.
 A big selling point of any platform is a robust set of self-service dashboards.
 Day-to-day managers need visibility to daily program activity.
-With intuitive dashboards and predictive analytics, leaders can access valuable stats on their own, visualise what’s happening, and even see prescriptive actions that can be taken based on data projections.
+With intuitive dashboards and predictive analytics, leaders can access valuable stats on their own, visualize what’s happening, and even see prescriptive actions that can be taken based on data projections.

 While managers track day-to-day activities, administrators can track the ROI of the tool over time (across a three-year contract, for example).
-With the right reporting features, HR leaders can demonstrate program impact and ROI to executive teams and other leaders across the organisation.
+With the right reporting features, HR leaders can demonstrate program impact and ROI to executive teams and other leaders across the organization.

 After conducting a search and evaluation of employee recognition software, your choice of a partner will come down to the question mentioned earlier: “Which software will make a global impact on furthering the goals of our company culture?"
 If you narrow your search to the option that best supports your goals, your final choice should be easy.
 The table below will help you compare features available with Culture Cloud against other potential vendors.

 You can read about the features and benefits of Culture Cloud Recognition from O.C.
-Tanner, an employee recognition software solution designed to help large organisations build thriving workplace cultures.
+Tanner, an employee recognition software solution designed to help large organizations build thriving workplace cultures.
 You can also schedule a demo to see why leading companies worldwide choose Culture Cloud.